regularjs/guide/en/getting-start/quirk-example.md

 ## 5. when the component's digest phase will be triggerd

-just like angular. regular's data-binding is based on dirty-check. some inner logic(.e.g event, [timeout](../core/use.html#timeout)) will tirgger the component's digestting phase automately. you can also trigger the digest manually by the [component.$update](../core/binding.html#update)
+just like angular. regular's data-binding is based on dirty-check. some builtin (.e.g event, [timeout](../core/use.html#timeout)) will tirgger the component's digest phase automately. you can also trigger the digest manually by the [component.$update](../core/binding.html#update)

 ```javascript